The History of WPTF

 In October 1998, I began experimenting with food titles for the weekly email blast.
 This was intended to be more tongue-in-cheek rather than a serious attempt at branding the information source.
 For example, one week I titled the email the Friday Taco; another week I called it the Friday Gyro, and another time I used the Friday Burrito.
 I continued to try different names, but in my mind the name “Burrito” really fit the bill … a weekly wrap-up of items and events with a dab of salsa.
 With that, the name “Friday Burrito” was christened because it simply felt right.

 I recall a WPTF Board meeting in late 1998 when the Friday Burrito was first discussed as a membership benefit.
 I was interested in sending the copy to more than just members, but I’m not sure what began the conversation.
 However, Peter Bray cautioned the Board that the Burrito had value and should be considered as an important reason to join the association.
 I can recall this discussion clearly because I was shocked by Peter’s comment.
 To me, the weekly emails were primarily an attempt to rid myself of all the new information accumulated in a week’s time.
 I never considered that the communication could be of value to anyone else.
-Suddenly I had a following of readers and, yet, I had no experience in journalism or even of any sort outside of a classroom.
+Suddenly I had a following of readers and, yet, I had no experience in journalism or even writing of any sort outside of a classroom.
 This was a new career dimension that fit the mold of all things new in 1998.
 It found me.
 I didn’t go looking for it.

 As the months and years progressed, the Friday Burrito evolved in many different ways.
 For example, a masthead picture was included in each edition.
 Eventually, I started to add titles, humorous in most cases, to spruce up the copy.
 The inclusion of stories probably first occurred in 1999, as did recipes of something that I cooked during the week.
 Why?
 Because when people would meet me at a conference or a CPUC meeting they would remember with clarity passages of personal vignettes, recipes, and blue stories whereas few could recount the technical material about which I wrote.
 The thought occurred to me that if that was what attracted readers, then I should continue to include the soft stuff because it opened the opportunity for wider and deeper discussions about the harder material … that is, the items that affected everyone’s business.